ShravaniNagala/Sentiment-Analysis-of-Textual-Data-/README.md

 # Sentiment-Analysis-of-Textual-Data-
-Sentiment analysis is performed on Movie Reviews to classify the data into multiple classes (negative, somewhat negative, neutral, somewhat positive, and positive).
+Sentiment analysis is performed on Movie Reviewsdataset (taken from Kaggle) to classify the data into multiple classes (negative, somewhat negative, neutral, somewhat positive, and positive).
+This classification has been done in the project by applying Natural Language Processing techniques like tokenization, stemming (while preserving punctuations) and tf-idf to process the input data (reviews) and then apply Machine learning classifiers and also parameter tuning mechanisms to extract useful features.
+The classifiers used are SVM, Multinomial Naïve Bayes and Logistic Regression whose results are comparable to previous works on multiclass classification of sentiments.